pienjo/ChromeSID/README.md

 * a pNaCl module, running the actual simulation, based on libsidplayfp.
 See sidplayfp_nacl/README for details.
 * a Chrome extension that uses the above module.

 For the record: I did not write the actual SID emulation; I merely wrote a small wrapper around it.
-At the moment, the extension is far from feature-complete and downright ugly, but it has reached the point that it looks viable.
+At the moment, the extension isn't quite feature-complete (and looks downright ugly), but it has reached the point that it looks viable.

 ## Features